(IMPlementation to Achieve Clinical Transformation) K12, centered at the Adult

 The program will train

-2-3 scholars per year and both MD and PhD scholars from a variety of
+2-3 scholars per year who can commit at least 75% effort and both MD and PhD scholars from a variety of

 disciplines and backgrounds are encouraged to apply.
 The ideal candidate will already have